aws-samples/redshift-immersionday-labs/lab8/README.md

 ## Lab 8 – Querying Nested JSON
-In this lab, we show yoy how to query Nested JSON datatypes (array, struct, map) using Amazon Redshift as well as how to leverage Redshift Spectrum to load nested data types into flattened structures.
+In this lab, we show you how to query Nested JSON datatypes (array, struct, map) using Amazon Redshift as well as how to leverage Redshift Spectrum to load nested data types into flattened structures.

 ## Contents
 * [Before You Begin](#before-you-begin)